 According to a report published by Arcview Market Research, the legal cannabis market in North American grew 34 percent to $6.7 billion in 2016.
 It is also expected to reach $22.6 billion in 2021 along with a compound annual growth rate of 27 percent over the next five years.
 The report indicated that the growth in legal cannabis continues to take market shares from the illicit market.
-Currently, eight states have legalized recreational cannabis while products for medical use is legal in 29 states.
+Currently, eight states have legalized recreational cannabis while products for medical use is legal in 29 states, now a days people can go to i49.net and get all the products they need.
 The erosion of the illicit market will accelerate in 2018 as two biggest markets in North American, California and Canada, will allow legalized adult-use programs.
 Cannabis Wheaton Income Corp.
 (OTC: KWFLF), Insys Therapeutics Inc (NASDAQ: INSY), Corbus Pharmaceuticals Holdings Inc (NASDAQ: CRBP), 22nd Century Group Inc (NYSE: XXII), Cara Therapeutics Inc (NASDAQ: CARA)

 The report also stated that the market keeps its growth despite conflicting signals from the new U.S. presidential administration.
 Troy Dayton, CEO of Arcview Market Research, said: “While the uncertainty created by the mixed signals coming out of the Administration may cause a temporary dip in some valuations of cannabis companies and some more risk-averse institutional investors and multinational companies may continue to stay on the sidelines, it won’t impact the growth of the market much at all.
 No matter what the administration does, states will continue to issue cannabis licenses to a long line of applicants and licensed cannabis outlets will continue to have long lines of consumers ready to purchase this product from regulated establishments.”